-PD, LGD and EAD inputs used to estimate Stage 1 and Stage 2 credit loss allowances are modelled based on the macroeconomic variables (or changes in macroeconomic variables) that are most closely correlated with credit losses in the relevant portfolio.
-Each macroeconomic scenario used in our expected credit loss calculation will have forecasts of the relevant macroeconomic variables.
+PD and Loss Given Default (LGD) inputs used to estimate Stage 1 and Stage 2 credit loss allowances are modelled based on the macroeconomic variables (or changes in macroeconomic variables) that are most closely correlated with credit losses in the relevant portfolio.
+Each macroeconomic scenario used in the Group's expected credit loss calculation will have forecasts of the relevant macroeconomic variables.

-Our estimation of expected credit losses in Stage 1 and Stage 2 will be a discounted probability weighted estimate that considers a minimum of three future macroeconomic scenarios.
+Estimation of expected credit losses in Stage 1 and Stage 2 will be a discounted probability weighted estimate that considers a minimum of three future macroeconomic scenarios.

-Our Base-case, Upside and Downside scenarios, will be based on macroeconomic forecasts received from an external reputable source.
+Base-case, Upside and Downside scenarios, will be based on macroeconomic forecasts received from an external reputable source.
 These scenarios will be updated on a quarterly basis and more frequently if conditions warrant.